 There is also a dry sauna and hot tub for use as well.
-They are open Thursday to Sunday in the summer and Friday to Sunday after Labor Day- making it a perfect stopover after a day of skiing at Lost Trail Ski Resort.
+They are open Thursday to Sunday in the summer and Friday to Sunday after Labor Day, making it a perfect stopover after a day of skiing at Lost Trail Ski Area.

 Just keep in mind that their restaurant is no longer open, so you might want to bring a picnic.